Moreton Brook

 Solar Farm

-Aura Power is developing a solar farm project on land near Newton in East Staffordshire.
+Aura Power has been granted planning permission to build a solar farm on land near Newton in East Staffordshire.

 The UK has a legally binding target to reach Net Zero emissions by 2050 as well as completely decarbonising the UK’s power supplies by 2035 and solar farms like this play a big part in reaching that target.